Leonard-Plotkin/pydriver/pydriver/pcl/pcl_helper/README.rst

 What is PCL_HELPER?
 ===================
-PCL_HELPER is a custom python interface to Point Cloud Library used in PyDriver.
+PCL_HELPER is a custom Python interface to Point Cloud Library used in PyDriver.
 The main installation script will try to take care of its compilation.
 In case it doesn't succeed you have to compile PCL_HELPER manually using these instructions.